sudheermuthyala/terraform-/06-terraform-state/88-terraform-stat-command/README.md

 - Terraform Commands
   - terraform plan  -out=plan.out [This will store output of that terraform configuration into plan.out]

-  - terraform show The `terraform show` command is used to provide human-readable output from a state or plan file.
+  - terraform show The `terraform show` command is used to provide human-readable output from a terraform.tfstate or plan file.
 This can be used to inspect a plan to ensure that the

   - terraform refresh